Cities & Public ServicesSeptember 21, 2023

 Shade provided by trees cools off city dwellers

-In addition to planting trees, using covers for communal areas like playgrounds also provides a shield from heat.
+In addition to planting trees, using fabric covers for communal areas like playgrounds also provides a shield from heat.
 Consider that different materials absorb heat differently, and the equipment often found on playgrounds can reach unsafe temperatures for children – or anyone.
 Creating artificial shade works twofold: it encourages residents to get out of the house (and out of the air conditioning) and does so by making sure community spaces are heat-safe.

 Cities are experiencing a boom.
 Worldwide, more than half the global population calls a city their home, and this trend is only set to increase, according to predictions by the World Bank.
 With more people comes the need for more buildings, more transportation, more cooling systems and, eventually, more heat.